 | 19:30 | Dinner at Le Relais Saint-Germain | 60 EUR |

 Day 2 tip — The Louvre requires booking (ticketing.louvre.fr).
 9am first entry is the only realistic window for Mona Lisa selfies — by 11am you're behind 100+ people.
 Closed Tuesdays — plan your week around that.
-At the Arc de Triomphe, enter the observation deck an hour before sunset for dusk + Champs-Élysées lights in one ticket.
+Late nights (until 9:45pm) on Wednesdays and Fridays are quieter and worth considering.
+At the Arc de Triomphe, enter the observation deck an hour before sunset for dusk + Champs-Élysées city lights in one visit.

 35,000 works on display.
 The three must-sees: Mona Lisa (Salle 711, 2nd floor), Winged Victory of Samothrace (top of the Daru staircase), Venus de Milo (Salle 346, 1st floor).
 9am entry + 4-5 hours is the sweet spot.
-Book online at ticketing.louvre.fr — 32 EUR or covered by the museum pass.
+Book online at ticketing.louvre.fr — 32 EUR non-EU or covered by the museum pass.
+Closed Tuesdays; open until 9:45pm on Wednesdays and Fridays.

 Day 3 — Orsay + Notre-Dame + Latin Quarter + Marais